ersdanforth/citi_bike/README.md

 # citi_bike
-Data visualizations of NYC CitiBike trip data
+Visualization of spatial and temporal distribution of CitiBike bicycles to understand how usage varies across the city